masatomo-ito2/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-7.md

 ---
 name: lab-database-challenge-2
-# 束窶昨汳サ Lab Challenge 7.2: Configure the Engine
+# Lab Challenge 7.2: Configure the Engine
 * In this lab, you'll configure a connection and two roles for the database.
 * Instructions:
   * Click the "Configure the Database Secrets Engine" challenge of the "Vault Dynamic Database Credentials" track.